Deepak-Venkateshvaran/portfolio/_pages/publications.md

 ---
 I have worked primarily in three research areas of experimental physics over my career till date;
 Thermoelectrics, Spintronics, and Nanomechanics.
-Below are my top publications in these areas together with a brief summary of what we achieved in them.
+Below are my top publications together with a brief summary of what we achieved in them.

 ## Thermoelectrics